So Long, Late Fines. Hello, Library!

 - A refund will be issued up to 90 days after a lost item has been paid for and returned

-On Wednesday, June 1, 2022, these and a few more updates will be reflected on our Membership, Circulation and Collection Use Policies and Fines and Fees pages.
+Beginning Wednesday, June 1, 2022, these and a few more updates are reflected throughout our website, including our Membership, Circulation and Collection Use Policy, and Fines and Fees pages.

 Frequently Asked Questions